Why & How to Monitor Competition on the App Stores

 Knowing the market in which you operate and who your competitors are is an important part of any business strategy.
-That principle is also true for ASO - you need to be aware of the threats and opportunities linked to your competitive environment.
+This principle is also true for ASO.
+You need to be aware of the threats and opportunities linked to your competitive environment.
 Let’s explore why it’s so important, and how to conduct a proper competitor research as part of your ASO process.

 Why ASO competitor research is important

 Understanding your competition is vital in ASO.
 ASO competitor research is important because it will allow you to make better decisions based on their strategy and performance.

 You’ll consider your competitors’ strategy for decisions such as:

 - Finding the right app category: You’ll want to check which apps rank in the top of each category that you think your app could fit into.
 This will give you an idea of the kind of competition you will be facing in each one.
 Make sure to consider the strength of those apps, their activity, and the volatility of the category.